 What Is Chorioamnionitis?

 When chorioamnionitis infects both the mother and her fetus, the baby will most likely have to be delivered as soon as it is safely possible.
-Infections that spread to the placenta may result in preterm delivery, increasing the risk of the child developing cerebral palsy.
+Infections that spread to the placenta may result in preterm delivery, increasing the risk of the child developing cerebral palsy (CP).

-A study at the University of California at San Francisco found that full-term babies who were exposed to chorioamnionitis in the womb were four times more likely to develop cerebral palsy.
+A study at the University of California at San Francisco found that full-term babies who were exposed to chorioamnionitis in the womb were 4 times more likely to develop cerebral palsy.

 If chorioamnionitis is not detected and properly treated, it may spread to the baby’s brain and spine, increasing the risk of meningitis.
 It can also spread to the bloodstream, causing sepsis.
 Both conditions can be deadly for an infant.